 There are different kinds of happiness.
 Not just in the way we define happiness, but also in the way we experience it.
 It's important to realize how these differences can influence our daily decisions and also if we live our lives with or without a purpose.

 Short-term happiness is relatively easy to explain.
-It's based on small and easy to obtain, yet rather unsustainable sources of happiness.
+It's based on small and easy to obtain sources of happiness.
 Think about:

-You see, short-term happiness is based on the release of the chemical Dopamine in our brain.
+Short-term happiness is based on the release of the chemical dopamine in our brain.
 This organic chemical is released whenever we are stimulated by things that please us.
-These things result in short-term happiness because the Dopamine is released based on a single event.
+These things result in short-term happiness because dopamine is released based on a single event.
 When this event is over, the pleasure is gone.
 That's why I consider this to be short-term happiness.